 250 yard swim | 3.4 mile bike | 1.1 mile run

 I strongly suggest this race, or a similar race, to any first timers.
-It's short, sweet, has a pool swim, and the best part...you get to race in the Gator Nation!
+It's short, sweet, has a pool swim, and the best part...you get to race at my beautiful alma mater, the Gator Nation!
 GO GATORS!

 I remember when completing a triathlon was a goal that was way out of my reach.
 Once I worked to make it within my reach, I grasped it.
 And once I grasped it...before I knew it...I crossed that finish line.